valr/stuffs/sublime-text/plugin/OnEventRun/README.md

-# Command Run Plugin
+# On Event Run Plugin

 ## Installation

 Copy the plugin directory in the Sublime Text package directory:
-~/.config/sublime-text-3/Packages/CommandRun
+~/.config/sublime-text-3/Packages/OnEventRun

 ## Usage

-Install an executable command (binary or script) named 'the_project_name'.sublime-command in the Sublime Text project directory.
+Install an executable command (binary or script) named 'the_project_name'.sublime-onevent in the Sublime Text project directory.
 The command will be run on the predefined event types.

 List of predefined event types: